nadrojtayl/nodeCRUDAPPLibrary/README.txt

-Superfast expressMongoapp: Set up a mongoDB schema and Express server that serves access to your DB models in a single line of code
+Superfast expressMongoapp: Set up your mongoDB models and Express server that serves access to your DB models in a single line of code
-	-Builds schema
+	-Builds models based on your schema
-	-Sets up endpoint
-	-Uses server side scripting to set up helpers that CRUD your new mongo entities client-side
+	-Sets up endpoints on an Expres server to CRUD your -Uses server side scripting to set up helpers that CRUD your new mongo entities client-side

 	-Example: BUILD OUT THE DB AND SERVER FOR A SOCIAL MEDIA APP WITH USERS AND MESSAGES